base-org/basenames/README.md

 # BASENAMES

-This repository contians code for minting and managing [ENS](https://docs.ens.domains/) subdomains on the Base network as `base.eth` subdomains.
+This repository contains code for minting and managing [ENS](https://docs.ens.domains/) subdomains on the Base network as `base.eth` subdomains.

 It supports:
 - Registering base.eth subdomains on Base natively